Spinach and Artichoke Dip Pizza, the Ultimate Party Appetizer

 Neapolitan pies from an NYC pizza veteran

-Una Pizza Napoletana may have just reopened on the LES following its East Village closure several years ago, but people are already lining up for chef Anthony Mangieri’s Neapolitan puffed-up, blistered pies.
-Pizzas here skew simple, leaning on Italian ingredients -- buffalo mozzarella, cherry tomatoes, salami, olive oil -- to elevate the wonderfully chewy crust.
+Una Pizza Napoletana’s East Village location shuttered years ago, but at long last, Anthony Mangieri’s Neapolitan puffed-up, blistered pies are back in LES digs.
+Pizzas here skew simple, leaning on solid, simple Italian ingredients -- Buffalo mozzarella, cherry tomatoes, salami, olive oil -- so as not to distract from their vehicle: the crust.

 Cracker-thin pizzas to rival those of Joe & Pat’s